wantguns/wantguns.dev/content/yakshaving/index.md

   dotfiles on new hosts.
 - I am fine with running NixOS as my userland.
 I can also run nix-darwin on Macbooks.
-- I am going to handle all the hardware and os-level configuration to Nix, and will use a deployment tool like deploy-rs.
+- I am going to hand over all the hardware and os-level configuration to Nix, and will use a deployment tool like deploy-rs.
 - I want all of my nodes to form a mesh, preferrably using wireguard, and preferrably not using proprietary tools like Tailscale, need to